Vulgar Logos

 Mont-Sat Logo

-The Polish company still uses the logo today.
-It can be seen on the official website of the firm.
+The Polish company still uses this logo today.
+It can be seen on the firm’s official website.
 A very happy satellite dish invites consumers to use the company’s services.
-Most likely, Mont-Sat is in demand, and the logo does not interfere with work but rather attracts customers.
+Most likely, Mont-Sat is in demand, and the logo does not interfere with the work but, on the contrary, attracts customers.

 A-Style